 When do you experience flow at work or in your life?
 Why not try something new such as learning a new language or taking a class in your favorite subject?

 Positive Psychology enthusiasts know that meaning is an important element for successful work recovery since it is also an important component of well-being.
-Engaging in activities which provide a purpose in life has been found to reduce negative emotions, provide a sense of tranquility and peace of mind, affirm self-worth and facilitate growth and development.
+Engaging in activities that provide a purpose in life has been found to reduce negative emotions, provide a sense of tranquility and peace of mind, affirm self-worth and facilitate growth and development.

 Hence, finding purpose in the way we spend our leisure time encourages relaxation.
-Are you yet to find hobbies which provide you with a sense of purpose?
+Are you yet to find hobbies that provide you with a sense of purpose?
 Or is it a matter of looking at the activities you engage in and realizing the purpose they provide?

 On the other hand, friends can be a great source for some lighthearted fun.
 When was the last time you engaged in an activity involving play?
 Sliding down a snowy hill in a toboggan or dressing up for a themed party brings out the child in us.
 According to Transactional Analysis, it is through the inner child that we bond best with others.
-Research has found that play raises self-esteem, boosts confidence in decision-making and increases openness to new experiences (Newman, et al., 2014).
+Research has found that play raises self-esteem, boosts confidence in decision-making and increases openness to new experiences (Newman et al., 2014).